Bartrcarlson/optimal_inventory_design/README.md

-# Plot allocation by strata
+# Plot Allocation by Strata

 ## Description of Scripts